12 Apr 2022

 (I saw a tiger and it was wounded).

-c) I saw a tiger which was wounded.
+c) I saw a tiger that was wounded.
 (Complex)

 5. There was a bandh.
 The shops remained closed.